Philadelphia is a city rich with culture and history, and any time spent downtown will make that abundantly clear.

 Ralph's – Traditional Italian fare at an establishment over 100 years old.
 One bite of their sausage and peppers, and it's easy to see why Ralph's is filled with loyal patrons and curious tasters every single day, making it the oldest Italian restaurant in the country. – 760 S. 9th Street, (215) 627-6011, ralphsrestaurant.com

-- Sam's Morning Glory – The most well-known brunch spot in Bella Vista, this place takes its breakfast seriously, serving up fluffy frittatas and rich, warm biscuit and flapjacks.
+Sam's Morning Glory – The most well-known brunch spot in Bella Vista, this place takes its breakfast seriously, serving up fluffy frittatas and rich, warm biscuits and flapjacks.
 735 S. 10th Street, (215) 413-3999, themorningglorydiner.com

 Isgro Pastries – The best cannoli in the city – possibly in the country – can be smelled down the street from this amazing bakery, which also specializes in pound cake and shortcake.
 Be prepared to take a number, but it is worth the time. – 1009 Christian Street, (215) 923-3092, bestcannoli.com

 Italian Market – Originally Italian-based, the oldest and biggest outdoor market in the nation has steadily expanded its borders past Christian and Federal streets and stretched its gourmet boundaries to include all sorts of international fare, from Asian soup markets to taquerias, alongside dozens of vendors for fresh produce, meat, seafood, and cheese.

-- Philadelphia's Magic Gardens – There's no describing the Magic Gardens adequately, it has to be seen to understand.
-Since the 1960s, mosaic artist and mad genius Isaiah Zagar has been adding tiles and ornaments to the South Street area, and the magic Gardens are the epicenter of his junkyard creations. – 1022-1024 South Street, (215)733-0390, phillymagicgardens.org
+Philadelphia's Magic Gardens – There's no describing the Magic Gardens adequately.
+It has to be seen to understand.
+Since the 1960s, mosaic artist and mad genius Isaiah Zagar has added tiles and ornaments to the South Street area.
+The magic Gardens are the epicenter of his junkyard creations. – 1022-1024 South Street, (215)733-0390, phillymagicgardens.org

 Southwest Center City is one of the Philadelphia neighborhoods with many nicknames, but the locals refer to it as Graduate Hospital or G-Ho.